Note: Spring FAQs will be published soon.

 You will register online just like all other New Paltz students.

-Transfer students will register online July 20-24, 2020.
-Prior to registration, you will have your planned schedules reviewed and approved by an advisor.
+During your advising session, your schedule will be reviewed and approved by an advisor.
 The advisor will provide registration clearance to allow you to register.
-In some majors, the advisor may register you for one or more classes prior to registration week.
+In some cases, the advisor may register you for one or more classes.

 The Office of Records & Registration will be available to assist you if you have any challenges during the process.
 The Office of Academic Advising and the academic departments will also be available to provide support.